 Marshall Edwards, Inc., together with its wholly-owned subsidiary Marshall Edwards Pty Ltd ("MEPL"), collectively referred to as MEI (the "Company"), is a development stage oncology company focused on the clinical development of novel therapeutics targeting cancer metabolism.
 The Company was incorporated in December 2000 as a wholly-owned subsidiary of Novogen Limited ("Novogen").
-Marshall Edwards Inc.'s common stock is listed on the Nasdaq Capital Market under the symbol "MSHL".
-As of September 30, 2011, Novogen owned approximately 55.6% of the outstanding shares of the Company's common stock.
+Marshall Edwards' common stock is listed on the Nasdaq Capital Market under the symbol "MSHL".
+As of December 31, 2011, Novogen owned approximately 58.1% of the outstanding shares of the Company's common stock.